adambard/learnxinyminutes-docs/mercurial.html.markdown

 #### Easy to Use

-Mercurial sports a consistent command set in which most subversion users feel right at home.
-Potentially dangerous actions are available via extensions you need to enable, so the basic interface is easy to use, easy to learn and hard to break.
-The [Quick Start](https://www.mercurial-scm.org/quickstart) should get you going in a just few minutes.
+The Mercurial command set is consistent with what subversion users would expect, so they are likely to feel right at home.
+Most dangerous actions are part of extensions that need to be enabled to be used.

 #### Open Source